mveteanu/mveteanu/README.md

 ### Hi there 👋

 My name is Marian Veteanu.
-Please feel free to explore these repositories.
-You can also reach me on:
+Currently working as manager by day and hacker by night ⚡ You can also reach me on:

 - 📫 LinkedIn: https://linkedin.com/mveteanu